Sports Hazing Lawyers

 Preserve Evidence

-Save text messages, social media posts, team communications, medical records, photos, and any written reports.
-Do not delete messages, even if they feel upsetting.
-Documentation can be critical in proving what occurred and who was aware of the misconduct.
+Preserve any text messages, social media posts, team communications, medical records, photographs, and written reports that may be relevant.
+Avoid deleting messages, even if they are difficult to review or upsetting.
+This type of documentation can be essential in establishing what happened and identifying who knew about or was involved in the misconduct.

 2